Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ### Group ID

-The ID of the Group is the URI of the Directory.
+The ID of the Group is the URI[@!RFC3986] of the Directory.
 The URI **MUST** contain the port number used by the Directory.

 ### Peer ID {#peer_id}